A Mighty Girl's top picks of girl-empowering graphic novels for children!

 While many people think of graphic novels as "just comic books", the truth is that a good graphic novel doesn't simplify a story: instead, it amplifies it, drawing out details and adding emotional weight.
 For young or reluctant readers, in particular, a graphic novel format makes it easier to understand more complex stories.
 In fact, we'd argue that high-quality graphic novels are a key part of any library!

 For girl-empowering graphic novels for teen and adult readers, check out our blog post, Expanding the Story: Mighty Girl Graphic Novels for Teens.
-You can also browse our entire collection of over 150 graphic novels for all ages starring girls and women in our special feature on the Top Graphic Novels Starring Mighty Girls.
+You can also browse our entire collection of over 200 graphic novels for all ages starring girls and women in our special feature on the Top Graphic Novels Starring Mighty Girls.

 Gator’s habit of snapping at other neighborhood pets has left him lonely in the sewers, while Gabby’s preference for tuba playing over poolside gossip has isolated her from the girls on the street.
 When the unlikely pair meet, though, they discover that friends can sometimes be very different from one another!
 There are a few challenges to face but, in the end, they both learn and important lesson: true friends will appreciate you for exactly who you are.
 This charming and funny graphic novel for young readers is a great reminder that it’s good to march to the beat of your own drummer.

 A little girl who loves to tinker and fix things finds a robot in the woods — and is shocked when the push of a button activates him for the first time!
 Soon, the pair are the best of friends, but the little robot is also curious about its own kind.
 Unfortunately, the large, sinister robots at the factory that made the little robot are looking for him too and they don’t care who they hurt along the way to get him back.
 Now, the two new friends will have to fight for the little robot’s freedom!
-This fun and charming story, which stars an inventive and intelligent Mighty Girl, will be a hit with any young reader who’s imagined having their own robot friend.
+This fun and charming wordless graphic novel, which stars an inventive and intelligent Mighty Girl, will be a hit with any young reader who’s imagined having their own robot friend.

 A little girl, lonely and bored, decides to visit her grandmother — but on the way, she falls asleep on the bus, and wakes to discover the quiet, seemingly magical wood at the last stop on the line.
 She follows a mysterious stag deep into a forest full of extraordinary creatures and strange, wonderful sights.
 But home and family are now far away, and the girl may find she can't go back the way she came....
 This hybrid of wordless picture book and graphic novel tells a gentle story about loneliness, imagination, and love.

 When Birdie's plans to make her birthday a treat for her whole class go awry, who can save the day?
 Why, her alter ego, the Amazing Crafty Cat!
 The Amazing Crafty Cat will know the perfect solution — and even the class bully, Anya, won't deter her.
 Once Birdie has transformed, sticky paws and paper cuts are no obstacle to helping the class celebrate the best birthday break ever.
 This early reader graphic novel is the first in a trilogy about this resilient and imaginative new character, and includes instructions for six easy projects for kids to try.
 Birdie's story continues in Crafty Cat and the Crafty Camp Crisis and Crafty Cat and the Great Butterfly Battle.

 Bera is happy as a solitary troll, tending her island's pumpkin patch and staying out of trouble.
 But when a human baby arrives in the land of the trolls, all the other trolls want to dispose of it in various messy ways.
 Bera doesn't see why — it's just a baby, after all — so to deal with the problem, she decides to take the baby back to the land of the humans and return it to its parents.
 Can quiet, humble Bera protect the baby from multiheaded trolls, goblins, and even the former Head Witch of the Troll King?
 Funny and sweet, with hints drawn from folklore, this graphic novel shows that sometimes it's the most unassuming people who end saving the day.